 See APA Publication Manual, section 6.20, for additional discussion.

 When information is missing ...

 Occasionally, you may need to cite a source in which one or more publication elements are absent.
-In such cases, use the guidelines and formats provided in the table on the following page.
+In such cases, use the guidelines and formats provided in this table: